-Estela was born in Barcelona 1983 and is an independent dance performer, teacher and choreographer based in London.
+Estela was born in Barcelona 1983 and is an independent dance performer, teacher, choreographer and rehearsal director based in London.

 She began dancing at her local dance school Escola de Dansa Madó before moving to the UK in 2001 to continue her training at Central School of Ballet.
 After graduation she worked with Cannes Jeune Ballet Rosella HIghtower (France 2004-2006) and IT Dansa (Spain 2006-2008) before joining Rambert Dance Company touring internationally from 2008 to 2014.